niclaslindstedt/ninjadog-base/README.md

 # About

-Ninjakatt is a collection of useful plugins that you can run on your computer and make your digital life easier.
+Ninjadog is a collection of useful plugins that you can run on your computer and make your digital life easier.
 This repository contains the main application that ties all the plugins together and allows them to communicate with each other.

 # Installing

 Open a PowerShell prompt as Administrator, and type:

 ```
-npm install -g ninjakatt
+npm install -g ninjadog
 ```

 # Running

 ```
-ninjakatt
+ninjadog
 ```

 # Restarting

-Simply press CTRL+C and start ninjakatt again if you're running it through a command prompt.
+Simply press CTRL+C and start ninjadog again if you're running it through a command prompt.

-If you are running ninjakatt as a service, you need to open the Task Manager, go to the Services tab, and right-click `ninjakatt.exe` and choose *Restart*.
+If you are running ninjadog as a service, you need to open the Task Manager, go to the Services tab, and right-click `ninjadog.exe` and choose _Restart_.

 # Installing service

-To install ninjakatt as a service, run:
+To install ninjadog as a service, run:

 ```
-ninjakatt service install
+ninjadog service install
 ```

 # Uninstalling